Fuyucch1/Vinted-Notifications/README.md

 `/keywords` - Get all keywords\
 `/hello` - Check if the bot is working\
 `/create_allowlist` - Creates an allowlist of country of origin\
+⚠️ Be aware that creating an allowlist will slow down the bot and may cause it to get timeouts from VInted. ⚠️\
 `/delete_allowlist` - Deletes the allowlist\
 `/add_country XX` - Adds a country to the allowlist.
 Country must follow ISO3166 standard\
 `/remove_country XX` - Removes a country from the allowlist\